About Spicy Tuna

 Load the nori with good stuff!
 Two thick slices of avocado, and with a spoon load the spicy mayo soaked tuna dices.
+How much tuna to use is really up to you.
+A recommended amount is about 70g of tuna per roll.
 Both should cover the length of the nori as equally as possible as shown below.

 This is the fun stuff!
 Close the bamboo mat on top of the roll filling and tighten from the center to the sides.
 Push the mat forward in a rolling motion and tighten again until you reach the end of the roll.
 If you need more help on on this section, you may refer to our guide: How to roll inside out sushi.
 Use a sharp and wet knife to cut the roll exactly down the middle.
 Each half you can cut in either 3 or 4.